tdmore-dev/tdmore/docs/book/08-Vignettes.md

 ### Adding a PD model {-}

 Suppose we received a full blood workup: Sunitinib concentration, Alanine aminotransferase (ALT), Aspartate aminotransferase (AST), Absolute neutrophil count (ANC), Platelet count (PC) and Lymphocyte count (LC).
-We also measured the patient's diastolic blood pressure (DBP).
+We also measured the subject's diastolic blood pressure (DBP).

 We can create a single model to predict all of these aspects.
 In the example below, we will focus on ALT and AST.
 Please note the mandatory '|' nlmixr syntax used to describe the residual variability of different endpoints.